ginjo/vue-helpers/README.md

 #### Optional Requirements

-If you want to serve the Vue's javascript to your clients using external script resources, Make sure ```rack``` is part of your get-set.
-You only need to consider this if you are not using Rails, Sinatra, or any of the other Rack-based frameworks.
+If you want to serve Vuejs javascript to your clients using external script resources, Make sure ```rack``` is part of your gem set.
+You only need to consider this if you are not using a Rack-based framework.

-If you want to use the ```:minify``` option to compress the javascript returned to the browser, Add the ```uglifier``` gem to your Gemfile.
+If you want to use the ```:minify``` option for compressing javascript output, add the ```uglifier``` gem to your Gemfile.
-Uglifier requires a Javascript runtime, so you will need to add nodejs or equivalent to the installed packages on your server OS.
+Uglifier requires a Javascript runtime, so nodejs or equivalent will need to be installed on your server OS.

 ## Simple Example

 This example assumes you are using a rack-based framework and ERB templates.
-However, neither Rack nor ERB are required to use the vue-helpers gem.
+Note that neither Rack nor ERB are required to use the vue-helpers gem.

 your-app-helpers.rb
 ```ruby